aplteam/Tatin/docs/InstallingTheTatinServer.md

 ## Configuration: the INI File

-First you need to amend the file `server.ini`.
+First, you need to amend the file `server.ini`.

 A> ### Plodder
 A>
-A> Tatin uses Plodder (<https://github.com/aplteam/Plodder>) as HTTP server.
+A> Tatin uses Plodder (<https://github.com/aplteam/Plodder>) as an HTTP server.
 A>
 A> The INI file is originally a Plodder INI file with some additional settings used on the application level.

 Note that this is an old-school INI file.
-Well, almost: it comes with a number of features that are unusual for INI files.
+Well, almost: it comes with several features that are unusual for INI files.
 We just mention the most important ones here; for details see <https://github.com/aplteam/IniFiles>.

-* There are data types: text needs to go between 'quotes', everything else is considered a number
+* There are data types: text needs to go between 'quotes', and everything else is considered a number
 * You may define local variables

 A> ### What is a local variable?